awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

 To specify the maximum number of threads per table or view for the supported targets of a parallel\-load task, define more segments using column\-value boundaries\.

+**Important**
+`MaxFullLoadSubTasks` controls the number of tables or table segments to load in parallel\. `ParallelLoadThreads` controls the number of threads that are used by a migration task to execute the loads in parallel\. *These settings are multiplicative*\.
+As such, the total number of threads that are used during a full load task is approximately the result of the value of `ParallelLoadThreads `multiplied by the value of `MaxFullLoadSubTasks` \(`ParallelLoadThreads` **\*** `MaxFullLoadSubtasks)`\.
+If you create tasks with a high number of Full Load sub tasks and a high number of parallel load threads, your task can consume too much memory and fail\.

 To specify the maximum number of threads per table for Amazon DynamoDB, Amazon Kinesis Data Streams, Apache Kafka, or Amazon Elasticsearch Service targets, use the `ParallelLoadThreads` target metadata task setting\.

 To specify the buffer size for a parallel load task when `ParallelLoadThreads` is used, use the `ParallelLoadBufferSize` target metadata task setting\.